Executive Psychologist, Confidante, & Strategic Advisor

 Where Psychology Builds Business

-I specialize in leaders who have two dimensions.
-Intellectually, they connect the dots quickly, synthesize information from multiple knowledge domains, and tend to hate irrelevant detail.
-Some of them have been tested for giftedness at a young age; others don’t see themselves as different — they simply wonder why there are no critical thinkers left in the world.
-All of these leaders prefer to think independently and question surface-level answers because they want solutions that fit the variables at hand.
+Over the years, I’ve found a subtle theme among the High Achievers who work well with me, and it’s a variable most of them aren’t aware of.
+They are intellectually different from the average person.
+They connect the dots quickly, synthesize information from multiple knowledge domains, and tend to hate irrelevant detail.
+Most of them wonder why there are no critical thinkers left in the world.
+All of these leaders prefer to think independently and question surface-level answers.

-Being smart brings a set of challenges, both in understanding oneself and in interacting with others.
-Similarly, a High-Achieving personality is an ingredient for both success and frustration.
+Having a High-Achieving personality that combines intelligence with a standard of excellence translates into success that also brings frustration and sometimes self-doubt.
 Integrating all the facets helps us fully show up for ourselves and increases our confidence in how we show up for others.

 INTEGRATED PSYCHOLOGY & BUSINESS